 Ear wax removal service

 AFD provides a private ear wax removal service.
 A procedure known as microsuction is used to clear the ear canals of wax.
 Microsuction is a safe and more comfortable way of removing ear wax.
-This service is available at AFD’s Haywards Heath base to anyone over the age of 18.
+This service is available at AFD’s Haywards Heath and Worthing base to anyone over the age of 18.

 To make an appointment, please contact AFD: